-Short Cut creates a .DEF file that contains wiring information and a program file that can be imported into the CRBasic Editor.
+Short Cut creates a .DEF file that contains wiring information and a program file that can be imported into CRBasic Editor.
 By default, these files reside in the C:\campbellsci\SCWin folder.

-Import Short Cut program file and wiring information into CRBasic Editor.
+Import Short Cut program file and wiring information into CRBasic Editor:

-1. Create the Short Cut program.
-After saving the Short Cut program, click the Advanced tab then the CRBasic Editor button.
-A program file with a generic name will open in CRBasic.
+1. Create the Short Cut program, then save it.
+Click the Advanced tab then the CRBasic Editor button.
+Your program file will open in CRBasic with a generic name.
 Provide a meaningful name and save the CRBasic program.
 This program can now be edited for additional refinement.

-Once the file is edited with CRBasic Editor, Short Cut can no longer be used to edit the program it created.
+Once the file is edited with CRBasic Editor, Short Cut can no longer be used to edit the program.

-- 2. To add the Short Cut wiring information into the new CRBasic program, open the .DEF file located in the C:\campbellsci\SCWin folder, and copy the wiring information, which is at the beginning of the .DEF file. - 3.
-Go into the CRBasic program and paste the wiring information into it. - 4.
-In the CRBasic program, highlight the wiring information, right-click, and select Comment Block.
+- 2. To add the Short Cut wiring information into the new CRBasic program, open the .DEF file located in the C:\campbellsci\SCWin folder.
+Copy the wiring information found at the beginning of the .DEF file. - 3.
+Go into the CRBasic program and paste the wiring information at the beginning of the program. - In the CRBasic program, highlight the wiring information, right-click, and select Comment Block.
 This adds an apostrophe (') to the beginning of each of the highlighted lines, which instructs the data logger compiler to ignore those lines when compiling.
 The Comment Block feature is demonstrated at about 5:10 in the CRBasic | Features video .

-Appendix B. Analogue voltage measurement range and resolution
+Appendix B. Analog voltage measurement range and resolution